Showing top 0 results 0 results found

 The purchase stage is your moment of truth.
-It’ll prove how well you prepared your website and customer service for ever-rising customer needs.
+It’ll prove how well you prepared your website and customer service for the ever-rising customer needs.

-Offer superb customer experience no matter how big the order is.
+Offer superb customer experience, no matter how big the order is.
 Some customers will start smaller just to test your store.
 Make sure they come back for more.

 Appreciate all the feedback.
 Bad reviews that are constructive are your biggest opportunity to improve.

 Remember that whatever happens here, it’s the best possible lesson for your business.
 Observe customer behavior carefully, as you’ll never get more data and insights on how to improve your services and how to avoid losing customers in the future.

 Ease decision-making –– provide all the information your customers need to quickly make a decision.
 Model’s size, measurements, ingredients, allergens - that’s a must.

 Step in the shoes of your customer and think of any possible questions they might have.
 Answer them before they’re asked.